 - travel across or through；extend across or through

-- an act of traversing something；a hill or mountain where traversing is necessary
+- an act of traversing something；a rock face where traversing is necessary

 verb: traverse, 3rd person present: traverses, gerund or present participle: traversing, past tense: traversed, past participle: traversed

 - 1. travel across or through he traversed the forest 同義詞

 - ▪ extend across or through a moving catwalk that traversed a vast cavernous space 同義詞

 - ▪ cross a rock face by means of a series of sideways movements from one practicable line of ascent or descent to another I often use this route, eventually traversing around the headwall

 - ▪ ski diagonally across (a slope), losing only a little height ski patrol workers traverse the slope

 - ▪ consider the whole extent of (a subject) he would traverse a number of subjects and disciplines